Product Leadership · AI & Design Systems · Toronto

 "Tell me about a time you worked with someone you found difficult.
 What did you do about it?"

-I had a peer who consistently blocked forward momentum — delayed sign-offs, redirection at key junctures.
-For a while, I tried to work around it.
-Then I stopped and actually listened to what was being blocked and why.
+I had a peer who consistently blocked forward momentum.
+Rather than work around it, I stopped and listened to what was being blocked and why.
+Every friction point traced back to the same root: a culture of fear of failure.

 People & Culture